This page is only available on desktop at this time.

 BMI stands for Body Mass Index, a measurement that estimates whether your weight is in a healthy range for your height.
 It’s calculated by dividing your weight in kilograms by your height in meters squared.

 Healthcare providers use BMI to help assess the risk of weight-related conditions such as type 2 diabetes, high blood pressure, and heart disease.
-It’s also one of the criteria used to determine eligibility for certain medical weight loss treatments.
+It’s also one of the criteria used to determine eligibility for certain medical weight loss medications.

 Limitations of BMI